krakatorange/blog-api/README.md

 Follow these steps to get the project up and running on your local machine:

-# 1. Clone the Repository
+# 1. Cloning the Repository

 ```
 git clone https://github.com/krakatorange/blog_api.git
 cd blog_api
 ```

-# 2. Install Dependencies
+# 2. Installing Dependencies

 ```
 npm install
 ```

-# 3. Set Up the Database
+# 3. Setting Up the Database

 Ensure you have PostgreSQL installed on your machine.
 Create a database and set the appropriate environment variables with your database connection information in the format below: